 Here is a quick selection of excellent places to stay:

-- La Chambre du Marais is located close to Pompidou center.
+- La Chambre du Marais is located close to the Pompidou Center.
 Much like in the rest of Paris, rooms aren’t big but they are cozy, beautifully decorated and comfortable.

 - Hotel Montecristo offers plush rooms decorated in a beautiful vintage style, a pool and it even has a restaurant.